deckhouse/sds-replicated-volume/docs/FAQ.md

 - reclaimPolicy (Delete, Retain) - corresponds to the reclaimPolicy parameter of the old StorageClass
 - zones - list of zones to be used for hosting resources ( the actual names of the zones in the cloud).
 Please note that remote access to a volume with data is only possible within a single zone!
 - volumeAccess can be "Local" (access is strictly within the node), "EventuallyLocal" (the data replica will be synchronized on the node with the running pod a while after the start), "PreferablyLocal" (remote access to the volume with data is allowed, volumeBindingMode: WaitForFirstConsumer), "Any" (remote access to the volume with data is allowed, volumeBindingMode: Immediate).
-- If you need to use `volumeBindingMode: Immediate`, set the volumeAccess parameter of the DRBDStorageClass to `Any`.
+- If you need to use `volumeBindingMode: Immediate`, set the volumeAccess parameter of the `DRBDStorageClass` to `Any`.

+You can read more about working with `DRBDStorageClass` resources [here](./usage.html).

+### Migrating to DRBDStoragePool

+The `DRBDStoragePool` resource allows you to create a `Storage Pool` in `LINSTOR`.
+It is recommended to create this resource for the `Storage Pools` that already exist in LINSTOR and specify the existing `LVMVolumeGroups` in this resource.
+In this case, the controller will see that the corresponding `Storage Pool` has been created and leave it unchanged, while the `status.phase` field of the created resource will be set to `Created`.
+Refer to the [sds-node-configurator](../../sds-node-configurator/stable/usage.html) documentation to learn more about `LVMVolumeGroup` resources.
+To learn more about working with `DRBDStoragePool` resources, click [here](./usage.html).